skilldrick/easy6502/index.markdown

 [x86](http://en.wikipedia.org/wiki/X86)?
 Well, I don't think learning x86 is useful.
 I don't think you'll ever have to *write* assembly language in your day job - this is purely an academic exercise, something to expand your mind and your thinking.
-6502 was written in a different age, a time when the majority of developers were writing assembly directly, rather than in these new-fangled high-level programming languages.
+6502 was originally written in a different age, a time when the majority of developers were writing assembly directly, rather than in these new-fangled high-level programming languages.
 So, it was designed to be written by humans.
 More modern assembly languages are meant to written by compilers, so let's